lnbits/nostrmesh/README.md

 ## Comparison with Current Systems

-ESP-MDF (ESP Mesh Development Framework) and MQTT (Message Queuing Telemetry Transport) are the two popular approaches to creating mesh networks with ESP32 microcontrollers.
+<a href="https://github.com/espressif/esp-mdf">ESP-MDF</a> (ESP Mesh Development Framework) and <a href="https://mqtt.org/">MQTT</a>  (Message Queuing Telemetry Transport) are the two popular approaches to creating mesh networks with ESP32 microcontrollers.

 * *ESP-MDF (ESP Mesh Development Framework):* ESP-MDF is a comprehensive mesh development framework provided by Espressif Systems specifically for ESP32 microcontrollers.
 It is built on top of the ESP-IDF (ESP32 IoT Development Framework) and provides a high-level API for creating and managing mesh networks.
 ESP-MDF supports the ESP-MESH protocol, which is based on the IEEE 802.11s standard, enabling devices to form self-healing and self-organizing mesh networks.
 The framework includes features such as automatic topology construction, network management, and remote configuration.
 ESP-MDF simplifies the development process by providing a set of tools and APIs to handle mesh network operations, allowing developers to focus on the application logic rather than the underlying mesh infrastructure.